bekaryukovmv/django_drf_advanced_enum_serializer/README.md

 # django drf advanced edenum serializer

 Some time ago, I ran into the problem of serializing a ChoiceField in Django Restframework.
-I needed the field to be able to correctly accept and process both: the value and the display_name for the ChoiceField, as well as the enum or the ChoiceField in the case of POST and PUT requests, and also return the ChoiceField field as an object containing on GET:
+I needed the field to be able to correctly accept and process both: the value and the display_name for the ChoiceField, of POST and PUT requests:

+        {
+        ...,
+        "gender": value,
+        ...
+        }

+        OR

+        {
+        ...,
+        "gender": display_name,
+        ...
+        }

+as well as the enum or the ChoiceField in the case, and also return the ChoiceField field as an object containing on GET:

         {"value": value, "display_name": display_name}